Data Entry in ResourceFirst

 Some system fields are read-only for everyone, e.g. Modified By and Modified Time.

-Assignment page Views can contain native assignment fields, and referenced (“mapped”) project fields and resource fields.
+Assignment page Views can contain native assignment fields, and referenced (“mapped”) project and resource fields.

-Project and resource fields included in assignment Views are read-only.
-They can be changed only on the Project Data, Project Info, or Resource Data pages.
+Mapped project and resource fields included in assignment Views are read-only on the Assignment page.
+They can be modified only on the Project Data, Project Info, or Resource Data pages.

 Locking Records and Periods